Sell My House Fast in Durham, NC — Cash Offer in 24 Hours

 This is not lip service.
 Our team has established a community fund to support local charities across North Carolina.
 Every home we purchase moves us closer to our giving goal — when you sell to Cinch in Durham, you are directly contributing to programs that lift up families in Durham County and beyond.

 We have helped families across the Durham metro area sell their homes for cash — fast, fairly, and without a single hidden fee.
-These are their stories, in their own words.
+See what North Carolina homeowners say about selling to Cinch.

 Straight talk about selling your Durham home for cash — from a team that understands university towns, rental-heavy markets near Duke, and the challenge of competing with renovated flips in a gentrifying city.